brightcove/brightcove-player-sdk-ios-oux/README.md

 Known Issues
 ==========================

-* You can not use BCOVOUX with any other BCOV plugins.
+* You can not use BrightcoveOUX with any other Brightcove plugins except for the BrightcoveFairPlay plugin.

 * The plugin currently does not support playing back OnceUX content and non OnceUX content in the same playback controller.
 If you need to play both, you will need to create a separate playback controller for this content.